EarthScope: Deep Earth Structure

-Through the use of seismology, scientists will be able to collect and evaluate data from the deepest parts of our planet, from the continental lithosphere down to the core.
+Through the use of seismology, scientists were able to collect and evaluate data from the deepest parts of our planet, from the continental lithosphere down to the core.
 The relationship between lithospheric and the upper mantle processes is something that is not completely known, including upper mantle processes below the United States and their effects on the continental lithosphere.
 There are many issues of interest, such as determining the source of forces originating in the upper mantle and their effects on the continental lithosphere.
-Seismic data will also give scientists more understanding and insight into the lower mantle and the Earth's core, as well as activity at the core-mantle boundary.
+Seismic data gave scientists more understanding and insight into the lower mantle and the Earth's core, as well as activity at the core-mantle boundary.

-A few questions hoping to be answered by EarthScope include:
+A few questions hoping to be answered by EarthScope included: